-Maintaining and keeping your home in top condition feels like a full-time job sometimes.
-You have to keep track of all the equipment and all the things that would need any kind of repairs, and even things that need to be replaced.
+Maintaining and keeping your home in top condition sometimes feels like a full-time job.
+You have to keep track of all the equipment, things that would need any repairs, and even things that need to be replaced.

 And while it’s true that if you maintain your home and take care of all the things in it, from the juicer and blender in the kitchen to the HVAC system in it, you’ll increase their life, you’ll still eventually need to replace those things.
 Your AC’s lifespan can be anywhere between 10 to 15 years, and it’ll show signs of failure long before you need to change it.